 Textbooks, some purchasing of current textbooks.

-Located in a beautiful late 19th century two storey building, with basement, Clarence Corner stocks significant books from the past, favourite out of print books, recent popular and well regarded books - all subjects and genres.
-Books can be mailed anywhere outside of Brisbane, at the cost of postage only.
+Located in a beautiful late 19th century two storey building, Clarence Corner Book Shop stocks significant books from the past, favourite out of print books, recent popular and well regarded books - contemporary and classic fiction all genres, children's picture books and stories, travel guides and tales, quality non fiction most subjects.
+Secondhand and selected new books.

 Melbourne Australia’s one-stop shop for foreign language learning and material.
 Specializes in language books for learning/novels in languages other than English...and more.